 With around 60,000 tracks uploaded to Spotify every day, saying that scouting for talent isn’t easy is an understatement.
 It turns out that one of the best solutions to this issue is music data.
 Analytics tools can filter out the standout artists and simplify comparing them, which saves tons of time compared to traditional A&R.

 To know whether an artist is rising and how fast, you used to have to collect all the data points from different social and streaming platforms by hand and analyze them in Excel – some labels are still doing just that.
 One of the biggest benefits of music analytics tools is the complete overview of an artist’s performance they provide, often in one dashboard.

 Tracking the success of your promotional campaigns and targeting the right audiences without losing money comes in especially handy when you're investing your own money without the know-how of a big label.
 Music analytics tools are great at providing artists with detailed breakdowns of their audience, including where they come from, their age and other metrics.

 Catching onto the trends in the music industry early on pays off.
 The promotional power of social media channels shifts every year or so, and trends within genres or local music preferences can unveil even more specific opportunities.
 Those who act on these opportunities quickly are usually the ones who reap the benefits for years to come.
 Monitoring data is the best way of not missing out.

 Each country is a specific market, especially when it comes to live gigs or the popularity of social media and streaming channels.
 Artists and labels often miss out on potential markets without even realizing it.
 With data on streams, events, festivals and popular artists, it's much easier to know where audiences match an artist's music.

-If you face any of these challenges and want to try analytics on your own, we have a special 30-day FREE trial that covers all of the above and more.
+If you face any of these challenges and want to try analytics on your own, we have a free trial that covers all of the above and more.
 You’ll also receive free learning materials during the trial, so don’t worry if you’re new to analytics.